angel-devicente/htcondor-iac/docs/index.rst

-   -  ``+PreCmd``, ``+PreArguments``, ``+PostCmd``, ``+PostArguments`` commands to specify scripts to run before and/or after your executable (to convert, decompress, etc. your inputs and outputs if needed, or for debugging)
+   -  ``+PreCmd``, ``+PreArguments``, ``+PostCmd``, ``+PostArguments`` commands to specify scripts to run before and/or after your executable (to convert, decompress, etc. your inputs and outputs if needed, or for debugging).
-   -  ``notify_user``, ``notification`` commands to request a notification (an email) when your jobs begin, fail and/or finish
+   -  ``notify_user``, ``notification`` commands to request a notification (an email) when your jobs begin, fail and/or finish.

 Examples
 ~~~~~~~~